open-telemetry/opentelemetry-specification/specification/metrics/api.md

 use of this term for the SDK specification, to refer to parts of a data format that express explicitly timestamped values, in a sequence, resulting from an aggregation of raw measurements over time.

-### WithRecommendedKeys declaration on metric instruments

-A standard feature of metric SDKs is to pre-aggregate metric events according to a specified set of label keys (i.e., dimensions).
-To perform this task, the SDK must aggregate metric events over the collection interval: (1) across time, (2) across key dimensions in _label space_.

-When aggregating across spatial dimensions, metric events for different sets of labels are combined into an aggregated value for each distinct "group" of values for the key dimensions.
-It means that measurements are combined for all metric events having the same values for selected keys, explicitly disregarding any additional labels with keys not in the set of aggregation keys.
-Some exporters are known to require pre-specifying the label keys used for aggregation (e.g., Prometheus).

-For example, if `[ak1, ak2]` are the aggregation keys and `[ik1, ik2]` are the ignored keys, then a metric event having labels `{ak1=A, ak2=B, ik1=C, ik1=D}` will be combined with a metric event having labels `{ak1=A, ak2=B, ik1=Y, ik1=Z}` because they have identical label values for all of the aggregation keys.

-The API provides a `WithRecommendedKeys` option for the user to declare the recommended aggregation keys when declaring new metric instruments, intended as the default way to configure an exporter for pre-aggregation, if it is expected.
-Since this is only expected in some exporters, it is regarded as an option relevant to the exporter, whether keys configured through `WithRecommendedKeys` are applied for aggregation purposes or not.
-This allows the user to influence the standard implementation behavior, especially for exporters that require pre-specified aggregation keys.

 ### Metric Event Format